attack68/rateslib/docs/source/i_about.rst

 2) Prioritise sensitivities above valuation
 -----------------------------------------------------

-This is functionality objective.
+This is a functionality objective.
 Risk sensitivities are harder to calculate than valuation.
 To calculate risk it is necessary to be able to calculate value.
 To calculate value it is not necessary to calculate risk.
 Therefore making design choices around calculating risk avoids